 - You need a thermometer that can stay in your grill.
 We have one built into our grill, but use a second just to be sure.

 - You will also need a meat thermometer.

-- Plan to start the process 48-72 hours before you plan to eat it.
-There is very little hands on time; however, during the time your pork is on the grill, you do need to be around to make sure that the temperature is remaining constant at 225° and to replenish or replace your wet wood chips.
+- Plan to start the process for your smoked pork shoulder or butt 48-72 hours before you plan to eat it.
+There is very little hands-on time; however, during the time your pork is on the grill, you do need to be around to make sure that the temperature is remaining constant at 225° and to replenish or replace your wet wood chips.

 - Here’s our schedule when making our pulled pork: